apache/incubator-xtable/rfc/template.md

 ## Rollout/Adoption Plan

+- Are there any breaking changes as part of this new feature/functionality ?
 - What impact (if any) will there be on existing users?
-- Are there any breaking changes as part of this change ?
 - If we are changing behavior how will we phase out the older behavior ?
 When will we remove the existing behavior ?
 - If we need special migration tools, describe them here.